aosabook/500lines/template-engine/chapter.md

 {# This is the best template ever! #}
 ```

-## What's Left Out

-Full-featured template engines provide more features, of course.
-To keep this
-code small, we're leaving out interesting ideas like:

-* Template inheritance and inclusion
-* Custom tags
-* Automatic escaping
-* Arguments to filters
-* Complex logic like elif and for/else
-* Loops with more than one loop variable
-* Whitespace control

-Even so, our simple template engine is useful.
-In fact, it is the template
-engine used in coverage.py to produce its HTML reports.

 ## Implementation Approaches

 In broad strokes, the template engine will have two main phases:

 * Parse the template
-* Execute the template to assemble the string result, which involves:
+* Render the template to assemble the text result, which involves:
   - Manage the dynamic context, the source of the data
   - Execute the logic elements
   - Implement dot access and filter execution

 A key decision in the implementation is what will be passed from the parsing
-phase to the execution phase.
-What does parsing produce that can be executed?
+phase to the rendering phase.
+What does parsing produce that can be rendered?
 There are two main options here.
 We'll call them interpretation and
 compilation, using the terms loosely from other language implementations.

 In an interpretation model, parsing produces a data structure representing the
 structure of the template.
-The execution phase walks that data structure,
+The rendering phase walks that data structure,
-assembling the result string based on the instructions it found.
+assembling the result text based on the instructions it found.
 For a real-world
 example, the Django template engine uses this approach.

 In a compilation model, parsing produces some form of executable code.
 The
-execution phase executes that code, producing the result.
-Jinja2 and Mako both
+rendering phase executes that code, producing the result.
+Jinja2 and Mako are
-use the compilation approach.
+two examples of template engines that use the compilation approach.

-Our implementation of the engine uses compilation.
-We compile the
+Our implementation of the engine uses compilation: we compile the template
-template into Python code.
+into Python code.
 When run, the Python code assembles the result.

-If you are interested in seeing an implementation of the interpretation model,
-an earlier version of this same code used interpretation, and is in the history
-of the coverage.py repository on Bitbucket.
+The template engine described here was originally written as part of

-For coverage.py's use case, there are only a few templates, and they are used
+coverage.py, to produce HTML reports.
+In coverage.py, there are only a few
-over and over to produce many files from the same template.
-Overall, the
+templates, and they are used over and over to produce many files from the same
-program ran faster if the templates were compiled to Python code, because even
+template.
+Overall, the program ran faster if the templates were compiled to
-though the compilation process was a bit more complicated, it only had to run
+Python code, because even though the compilation process was a bit more
-once, while the execution of the compiled code ran many times, and was faster
+complicated, it only had to run once, while the execution of the compiled code
-than interpreting a data structure many times.
+ran many times, and was faster than interpreting a data structure many times.

 It seems more complicated to compile the template to Python, and it is a little
 bit more complicated, but it's not as bad as you might think.
 And besides, it's
 fun.
 Any developer can tell you, it's more fun to write a program to write a
 program than it is to write a program!

-Because of the focus on coverage.py's speed, this template engine uses some
-micro-optimizations.
-These are unusual techniques in the code that look odd at
-first, but are used to gain tiny improvements in speed.
-They are only justified
-for code that is executed repeatedly, and is shown to be a performance bottleneck.
-Developers will disagree on how much micro-optimization is justified, and some
-beginners will overdo it.
-The micro-optimizations here were added after timing
-experiments showed that they improved the speed, if only a little bit.

-These micro-optimizations can be instructive, as they make use of some exotic
-aspects of Python, but don't over-use them in your own code.
+This is a small example of a general technique called code generation, which
+underlies programming language compilers, as well as many other powerful and
+flexible tools.
+Code generation can get very complex, but is a useful
+technique to have in your toolbox.

+Another application of templates might prefer the interpreted approach, if
+templates will be used only a few times each.
+Then the effort to compile to
+Python won't pay off in the long run, and a simpler interpretation process
+might perform better overall.

 ## Compiling to Python

 Before we get to the code of the template engine, let's look at what it
 produces.
 The parsing phase will convert a template into a Python function.
-Here is a small template:
+Here is our small template again:

 ```
 <p>Welcome, {{user_name}}!</p>